David Adamany

-David Walter Adamany (September 23, 1936 – November 10, 2016) was the 8th president of Wayne State University, serving from 1983 to 1997.
+David Walter Adamany (September 23, 1936 – November 10, 2016) was the 8th president of Wayne State University, from 1983 to 1997.
 One of Wayne State University's libraries, David Adamany Undergraduate Library, was his creation.

-Subsequently, Adamany later served as head of the Detroit Public School District from 1999 to 2000.
+Subsequently, Adamany later was head of the Detroit Public School District from 1999 to 2000.

-He was Temple University's eighth president, serving from 2000 to 2006.
+He was Temple University's eighth president, from 2000 to 2006.
 David Adamany died Thursday November 10, 2016.

 Early life

 Adamany was born in Janesville, Wisconsin, on September 23, 1936, to Walter Joseph and Dora Marie Adamany, both of Lebanese immigrant descent.
 He was the oldest of four Adamany children, including one brother and two sisters.

 After graduating from high school, he received a full scholarship to Harvard University, where he completed his degree in government (magna cum laude, 1958) and juris doctor (J.D.) degree from Harvard Law School (1961).
 He continued his education at the University of Wisconsin at Madison, under the advisement and mentorship of Dr. Leon Epstein, where he received a Ph.D. in political science in 1967.